The Top Baby Items Pediatricians Don’t Want on Your Registry

 Crib bumpers—even the mesh kind—as well as pillows, blankets and stuffed animals should never be placed in baby’s crib, since they pose a suffocation hazard.
 In fact, crib bumpers and inclined sleepers were banned by the Safe Sleep Act, passed in May 2022.

-It’s pretty exciting to see baby take her first step—but devices like walkers can unfortunately delay when a baby begins to walk, and the AAP has called for their ban.
+It’s pretty exciting to see baby take their first steps—but devices like walkers can unfortunately delay when a baby begins to walk.
 They’re dangerous: In a walker, babies can accidentally roll down the stairs or, since babies are seated higher in a walker, grab things that are normally out of reach, such as a hot pan on the stove or a hot drink on the table.

 While there’s of course a wide range, many babies start to teeth around 4 to 6 months, and parents are eager to provide comfort for their babies in pain.
 But according to the AAP, amber teething necklaces aren’t effective and their claims aren’t backed by any scientific data.
 They do, however, pose a strangulation and choking hazard and aren’t worth the risk.